aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/extract-content-using-document-visitor/_index.md

 }
 ```

-## Step 3: Main Method
+## Step 4: Main Method – Run the Visitor

-In the main method, load the OneNote document, create an instance of your custom Document Visitor class, and accept the visitor to start the visiting process.
+The `main` method loads a OneNote file, creates an instance of our custom visitor, and starts the traversal.
+After visiting, we print the extracted text and the total node count.

 ```java
 public static void main(String[] args) throws IOException {